assadnavi/assadnavi.github.io/_posts/2023-08-29-computing-compound-interest.md

 <br/>
 ## What is the mathematical formula ?
 In our solution, we will solve the generic problem which can be stated as :

-{% highlight pseudo %}
-What is the final amount after investing X for Y years at an annual rate of R ?
+**What is the final amount obtained after investing X for Y years at an annual rate of R ?**
-{% endhighlight %}

 Here are the mathematical formulas for investment periods of 1 year, 2 years and more.